1. INTRODUCTION AND DEFINITIONS

 7.4 In case of late payment, GRESB can charge an interest of 1% per month, plus a compensation for any expenses made for debt collection.

-- that clearly designated by a Party as being confidential to it (whether or not it is marked “confidential”), or which ought reasonably be considered to be confidential.
+- That is clearly designated by a Party as being confidential to it (whether or not it is marked “confidential”), or which ought reasonably be considered to be confidential.

 8.2 Unless otherwise permitted by this Agreement, both Parties will ensure that they restrict disclosure of such Confidential Information to such of their employees, consultants, contributors, officers, agents or subcontractors as need to know for the purpose of discharging the obligations under this Agreement and executing the license of clause 2.4.
 The Parties shall ensure that such employees, consultants, contributors, officers, agents or subcontractors are subject to obligations of confidentiality corresponding to those which bind the Parties to this Agreement.